-- (20) Legal requirements and standards on accessibility have been established at European level in some areas while Article 16 of Council Regulation 1083/2006 of 11 July 2006 on the European Regional Development Fund, the European Social Fund and the Cohesion Fund and repealing Regulation (EC) No 1260/1999 requires that accessibility for disabled persons is one of the criteria to be observed in defining operations co-financed by the Funds. - (20-aa) Member States should be encouraged to adopt innovative measures to secure the accessibility of cultural infrastructure and cultural activities for people with disabilities, the need for such measures having been emphasised by the Council.
-Such measures may be inspired by the principle of universal design and Member States' best practices. - (20-a) In addition to general anticipatory measures to ensure accessibility, measures to provide reasonable accommodation in individual cases play an important part in ensuring full equality in practice for persons with disabilities in the areas covered by this Directive.
+- (20-aa) Member States are encouraged to adopt innovative measures to secure the accessibility of cultural infrastructure and cultural activities for people with disabilities, the need for such measures having been emphasised by the Council.
+22 Such measures may be inspired by the principle of universal design and Member States' best practices. - (20-a) In addition to general anticipatory measures to ensure accessibility, measures to provide reasonable accommodation in individual cases play an important part in ensuring full equality in practice for persons with disabilities in the areas covered by this Directive.
 In the context of a contractual or other relationship of long duration between the provider and the person with a disability, structural alteration to premises or equipment could be deemed a reasonable accommodation.
-Reasonable accommodation can include adjusting or modifying the provider's usual policies, procedures and practices, adapting conditions of access and providing specific assistance, taking into account the particular needs of a person with a disability, with a view to achieving an equal outcome. - (20-b) Member States should be encouraged to develop and implement innovative measures to ensure reasonable accommodation.
+Reasonable accommodation can include adjusting or modifying the provider's usual policies, procedures and practices, adapting conditions of access and providing specific assistance, taking into account the particular needs of a person with a disability, with a view to achieving an equal outcome. - (20-b) Member States are encouraged to develop and implement innovative measures to ensure reasonable accommodation. - (20aa) In the provision of housing, the provider should not, in order to comply with the reasonable accommodation provisions set out in this Directive, be required to make structural alterations to the premises or to pay for such alterations.
+In accordance with national law and practice, a provider should accept such alterations, if they are funded otherwise and do not impose disproportionate burden of some other kind.